-SADDLE FITTING BEYOND THE GULLET WIDTH
+SADDLE FIT BEYOND THE GULLET WIDTH

 How tight should a western saddle be?

-How far back should a western saddle fit?
+How far back should a Western saddle fit?

 Where should the girth sit on a horse?